JackAubrey/functional-programming/README.md

 - **object::instanceMethod**: to an instance method of an existing object
 - **Class::staticMethod**: to a static method of class
 - **Class::instanceMethod**: to a method of a static instance of class.

   Like "System.out::println".
   System dot out returns an object of print string.
 So it's an existing object, and we're referring to the instance method println on it.
   Existing object is an object that we have created in code and is not an input parameter to the lambda.
   - "System" is the class name
   - "out" is a static class attribute of System class
   - "println" is a method of the class referred by "out" reference.

+  Look this other case: we are using the class name referencing to a method (it is not a static method).

+    // this function is referring to the String method "length".
+    //
+    // this is the source code of length method
+    //
+    //    public int length() {
+    //      return this.value.length >> this.coder();
+    //    }
+    //
+    // the signature of this method doesn't look respect the signature of Function<T,R>
+    // it doesn't accept any input.
+How can it works?
+    // It is able to work because we are referring to the String variable that expose this method.
+    // The "length" method will be invoked on the argument supplied to this function.
+    // The method is applied on the object itself.
+    // Length is applied on "s" that is not an input argument to the length
+    //
+    Function<String, Integer> strLenFunc = String::length;

+    // this is the same of previous.
+    Function<String, Integer> strLenFuncLambda = s -> s.length();

+    final String str = "BasicStrong";
+    final int strLen = strLenFunc.apply(str);
+    System.out.println("The string ["+str+"] has a length of: "+strLen);

 - **Class::new**: to refer to a default class constructor

 ![image info](./imgs/Screenshot_20240722_124714.png "Class::instanceMethod")